dimkr/tootik/FEDERATION.md

 The problem of "ghost replies" happens when tootik receives a reply for a missing post.
 For example, this can happen if `alice@a.localdomain` follows `bob@b.localdomain`, `bob@b.localdomain` replies to a post by `carol@c.localdomain`, but nobody on `a.localdomain` follows `carol@c.localdomain`.
 In this case, `b.localdomain` sends the reply to `a.localdomain` but doesn't forward its parent as well.

-Every time tootik receives a reply, it tries to fetch parent posts until the thread depth reaches `BackfillDepth`.
+Every time tootik receives a **public** reply, it tries to fetch parent posts until the thread depth reaches `BackfillDepth`.

 If the origin of a previously fetched post doesn't send `Update` or `Delete` activities, tootik detects edits or deletion by re-fetching that post.
 This re-fetch is triggered exclusively when processing a `Create` or `Update` activity for a reply (or a nested reply, up to `BackfillDepth` depth) to that post, provided it hasn't been updated within the `BackfillInterval` and no `Update` activity for it exists in the `history` table.